-- Once that is completed then netshare will be like following and your UpdateservicesPackages is in correct path.
+- Once that is completed, the net share will be like the following, and your UpdateservicesPackages is incorrect.

-NOTE! – So always remember if you install SCUP/update publisher then UpdateServicesPackages should be in WSUS directory.
+NOTE! – So always remember, if you install SCUP/update publisher, then UpdateServicesPackages should be in the WSUS directory.

 Failed to sign package Error 2147954429

-This 2147954429 is most common error if you use proxy in your environment.
-The actual WSUS API uses timestamping operation to http://timestamp.digicert.com which uses default proxy configured at the SYSTEM level.
+This 2147954429 is the most common error if you use a proxy in your environment.
+The actual WSUS API uses timestamping operation to http://timestamp.digicert.com, which uses a default proxy configured at the SYSTEM level.

-NOTE! – WSUS won’t use the proxy configured in WSUS and thats why while publishing updates it return the above error.
+NOTE!
+WSUS won’t use the proxy configured in WSUS, and that’s why it returns the above error while publishing updates.

-To resolve that SCUP publishing related proxy error, we need to configure the proxy at system level, run the following commands.
+To resolve that SCUP publishing-related proxy error, we need to configure the proxy at a system level and run the following commands.

 - Download PSEXEC.exe

 - launch Internet Explorer as a system using a command line,